 12 But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name's sake.
 13 This will be a time for you to bear testimony.
 14 Settle it therefore in your minds, not to meditate beforehand how to answer; 15 for I will give you a mouth and wisdom, which none of your adversaries will be able to withstand or contradict.
 16 You will be delivered up even by parents and brothers and kinsmen and friends, and some of you they will put to death; 17 you will be hated by all for my name's sake.
 18 But not a hair of your head will perish.19 By your endurance you will gain your lives.

-God may call some of us to be martyrs, but for most of us our call is to be dry martyrs who bear testimony to the joy of the gospel in the midst of daily challenges, contradictions, temptations and adversities which come our way as we follow the Lord.
-What attracts others to the gospel?
+God may call some of us to be martyrs who shed their blood for bearing witness to Jesus Christ.
+But for most of us, our call is to be 'dry' martyrs who bear testimony to the joy and power of the gospel in the midst of daily challenges, contradictions, temptations and adversities which come our way as we follow the Lord Jesus.
+What will attract others to the truth and power of the gospel?
 When they see Christians loving their enemies, being joyful in suffering, patient in adversity, pardoning injuries, and showing comfort and compassion to the hopeless and the helpless.
 Jesus tells us that we do not need to fear our adversaries.
-He will give us sufficient grace, strength, and wisdom to face any trial and to answer any challenge to our faith.
-Are you eager to witness to the joy and freedom of the gospel?
+God will give us sufficient grace, strength, and wisdom to face any trial and to answer any challenge to our faith.
+Are you ready to lay down your life for Christ and to bear witness to the joy and freedom of the gospel?

 "Lord Jesus Christ, by your atoning death on the cross you have redeemed

 the world.
 Fill me with joyful hope, courage, and boldness to witness the

 truth of your love for sinners and your victory over the powers of sin,